Hungry and helpless: Rough sleepers' fears ahead of harsh winter

 Someone can be classed as homeless but have somewhere to stay – either in temporary accommodation, some of which is provided by the council, or sofa surfing.

-This is the case for Mark Dergby, 58, a former acrobat who travelled as far as New Zealand and Australia in his heyday.
+This is the case for Mark Digby, 58, a former acrobat who travelled as far as New Zealand and Australia in his heyday.

-Mr Dergby, who worked for a theatre company called Ra-Ra Zoo, now spends his time between a temporary flat accommodation and the street.
+Mr Digby, who worked for a theatre company called Ra-Ra Zoo, now spends his time between a temporary flat accommodation and the street.